 All that changed as soon as we walked into the office.
 I felt this immediate sense of well-being, and by the time the appointment was over, my mood had changed from one of quiet desperation to a feeling of hope and rightness (for lack of a better word).
 When Dr. Dale explained to me how chiropractic care worked, it occurred to me that maybe there might be some way to combat this awful CVS diagnosis after all.

 Mary’s treatment continued, and my husband and I were stunned by her turnaround.
 She had improved significantly within a month, and by the end of her first six months of treatment she was like a different child.
 The acid test came just before Christmas, when we took a family trip to Disney World.
 In spite of encountering nearly every single known trigger for severe CVS episodes, she handled the adventure beautifully.
 I’ll never forget the sight of my bright-eyed, animated, healthy three-year-old watching the Magic Kingdom Christmas Parade from atop her father’s shoulders, dizzy with joy.

 Today, we’ve become such believers that our entire family are regulars in the office.
-What Dr. Dale, Dr. Denise, and Dr. Franco have done for us goes beyond the most basic aspects of chiropractic treatment to comprise true health care—a rare find these days.
+What Dr. Dale and Dr. Denise have done for us goes beyond the most basic aspects of chiropractic treatment to comprise true health care—a rare find these days.
 There are simply no words that will express our gratitude, particularly when we look at our bright, bubbly, wonderfully normal child and consider what might have been.

 *Individual patient results may vary.